In this post, I’m exploring the 17 perfect bean to cup coffee machines of 2022 in the UK.

 100% Ceramic Burrs

 Ceramic burr grinders ensure no overheating of coffee grinds during grinding.
-This burr material also enhances durability & longevity and assists to reduce overall grinding volume.
+This burr material also enhances durability & longevity and helps to reduce overall grinding volume.

 Optioaroma

-This feature allows the user to fix the intensity and to create perfectly tailored beverages by selecting the required quantity of coffee to be ground for each consume.
+This feature allows the user to troubleshoot the intensity and to create perfectly tailored beverages by selecting the essential quantity of coffee to be ground for each consume.

 Pre-Brewing

-Pre-brewing, also mentioned as pre-infusion, improves the quality of espresso coffee by pre-wetting the grounds before the commencement of espresso brewing.
+Pre-brewing, likewise referred to as pre-infusion, improves the quality of espresso by pre-wetting the grounds before the commencement of espresso brewing.

 Removable Brew Group

 The brew group, or brewing unit, is the heart of the machine.
-This auto-doses and auto-tamps the coffee for all your espressos, and keeping it clean of coffee oils is a should.
-Being able to literally remove the brew group and rinsed under a tap, and easily slotted back in place, brews this important maintenance super easy.
+This auto-doses and auto-tamps the coffee for all your espressos, and keeping it clean of coffee oils is a needs to.
+Being able to simply remove the brew group and rinsed under a tap, and easily slotted back in place, steeps this important maintenance super easy.

 Bypass Chute for Pre-Ground Coffee